minshi123/gitlab/doc/user/application_security/secret_detection/index.md

 ### Using the SAST Template

 Prior to GitLab 13.0 Secret Detection was part of [SAST configuration](../sast#configuration).
-If you already have SAST enabled for your app configured prior to GitLab 13.0, you don’t need to leverage Scret Detection.
+If you already have SAST enabled for your app configured before GitLab 13.0, you don’t need to leverage Secret Detection.

 CAUTION: **Planned Deprecation:**
-In a future GitLab release, configuring Secret Detectoin with the SAST template will be depreceted.
+In a future GitLab release, configuring Secret Detection with the SAST template will be deprecated.
 Please begin using `Secret-Detection.gitlab-ci.yml` to prevent future issues.

 When using the SAST Template, Secret Detection is performed by a [specific analyzer](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/ci/templates/Security/SAST.gitlab-ci.yml#L180) during the `sast` job.
 It runs regardless of the programming language of your app, and you don't need to change your